martin-merener/deep_learning/combinatorial_data_augmentation/README.md

 ### Dataset

 The Fashion-MNIST dataset https://github.com/zalandoresearch/fashion-mnist contains images for 10 categories of clothing.
-In the training set (60,000 images), each category has 6,000 training images; while the testing set contains a total of 6,000 images, with 1,000 from each categories.
+It is partitioned into two subsets, one with 60,000 images (6,000 for each class), and a second one with 10,000 images (1,000 for each class).
+Typically the first one would be used for training, and the second for testing.
+However, in the multi-class case, we switch them, and use the 60K for testing (to have a reliable performance measure), and the 10K for training, because we require precisely a low number of training images.

 The list of categories is: